ElenaCKay/CICD/README.md

 ![continous delivery](imgs/continous_delivery.webp)

 **Continuous depolyment** is the step after continuous delivery.
 This proccess takes evry change that passes the production pipline and releases to customers.
 There is no human interaction and only a failed test will prevent the change going to production.
+End to end automation, no interaction at all to get it to production.

 ![continuous deployment](imgs/continous_deployment.webp)